jimratliff/kuhn-cssvars/README.md

     --color__background-button: magenta;
 }
 ```
-either through (a) insertion as additional CSS in the admin panel (e.g., Dashboard » Customize » Additional CSS or using a custom-CSS plugin) or (b) specification in a child theme.
+either through (a) insertion as additional CSS in the admin panel (e.g., Dashboard » Appearance » Customize » Additional CSS or using a custom-CSS plugin) or (b) specification in a child theme.

 This custom-CSS rule overrides the Sass-specified rule and thus redefines the value of `--color__background-button`, so that the resulting CSS that controls the rendering of a button is effectively:
 ```